Monty Python

-At the 41st British Academy Film Awards in 1988, Monty Python received the BAFTA Award for Outstanding British Contribution To Cinema.
+At the 41st British Academy Film Awards in 1988, Monty Python received the BAFTA Award for Outstanding British Contribution to Cinema.
 In 1998, they were awarded the AFI Star Award by the American Film Institute.
-Much dialogue from their TV series and films is well-known and widely quoted, and both Holy Grail and Life of Brian are frequently ranked on lists of the greatest comedy films.
-In a 2005 poll which asked more than 300 English-speaking comedians, comedy writers, producers, and directors to name the greatest comedians of all time, half of Monty Python's members made the top 50 (Cleese at No. 2, Idle at No. 21, and Palin at No. 30).
+Holy Grail and Life of Brian are frequently ranked on lists of the greatest comedy films.
+A 2005 poll asked more than 300 comedians, comedy writers, producers, and directors to name the greatest comedians of all time, and half of Monty Python's members made the top 50.

+History

 Before Flying Circus

 Jones and Palin met at Oxford University, where they performed together with the Oxford Revue.
 Chapman and Cleese met at Cambridge University.
 Idle was also at Cambridge, but started a year after Chapman and Cleese.
 Cleese met Gilliam in New York City while on tour with the Cambridge University Footlights revue Cambridge Circus (originally entitled A Clump of Plinths).
 Chapman, Cleese, and Idle were members of the Footlights, which at that time also included the future Goodies (Tim Brooke-Taylor, Bill Oddie, and Graeme Garden), and Jonathan Lynn (co-writer of Yes Minister and Yes, Prime Minister).
 During Idle's presidency of the club, feminist writer Germaine Greer and broadcaster Clive James were members.
 Recordings of Footlights' revues (called "Smokers") at Pembroke College include sketches and performances by Cleese and Idle, which, along with tapes of Idle's performances in some of the drama society's theatrical productions, are kept in the archives of the Pembroke Players.

 The six Python members appeared in or wrote these shows before Flying Circus: